husqybot/husqybot.github.io/docs/modules/reactionroles.md

 :::warning

-- A panel can have as many entries as Discord allows, for emojis this limit is 20 and for buttons and dropdown items this limit is 25.
+- The free version of Husqy has a limit of: 5 for emojis, 5 for buttons and 5 for dropdowns.
 - A button label has a maximum of 80 characters, any more will be ignored.
 - A dropdown label and description have a maximum of 100 characters, any more will be ignored.